jdegene/ArcGIS-scripts/README.md

 # ArcGIS-scripts
-Scripts for ArcGIS 10.x in Python 2.7
+Scripts for ArcGIS 10.x in Python 2.6 & 2.7

 *NOTE: These scripts are often quite specific and/or rather bulky*

+### 10_Day_Means.py

+*Date: 2012*

+Basically useful for temperature rasters of 10-day values an 10*°C units The script returns monthly mean rasters

 ### Abruf3.py